 I am originally from New Zealand.
 After winning numerous national medals in New Zealand, I came to the USA and ran for the University of North Texas in the NCAA Division One.
 My PRs include a 30:02 10,000m and a 2:30 Marathon.

-I have coached USA based and international athletes, from novice to elite levels, from the mile and 5 km through the Marathon.
+I have a USATF Level 1 Coaching Certificate and a USATF Level 2 Coaching Certificate in Endurance , in addition to being a USATF Cross Country Specialist.
+I am also a TrainingPeaks Level 1 Coach.
+I have experience coaching USA-based and international athletes, from novice to elite, from the mile and 5 km through the Marathon.
 I am also currently the running coach for a nationally ranked Junior Elite Triathlon team.

 My passion is developing relationships with athletes and seeing them grow, not just athletically, but also as people.

-I believe that to be truly successful you must coach the individual as a whole.
+I believe that to be truly successful a running coach must train the individual as a whole.
 Too many running programs approach training as though every person is the same.
-Each person has different goals, strengths, weaknesses, and ambitions - as well as different life stresses.
+Each person has different experience, goals, strengths, weaknesses, and ambitions - as well as different life stresses.

 I strive to learn about each individual and write a program tailored to their unique physiology, mentality, and life.
 As a result, training is both more satisfying and successful.

 In March of 2017 I was diagnosed with a congenital heart defect which had led to congestive heart failure.
 I was told that I needed to have my aortic valve and root replaced as soon as possible, otherwise I would likely die in the coming year or two.
 My ejection fraction (the proportion of blood pumped out of your heart on each beat) was 35% whereas a healthy value is well upwards of 55% The condition had gone undiagnosed for so long because I was in very good physical condition.